 What would you say are the best bits about joining LJLA’s RFFS?

 As a team, we take part in continual training by attending lectures, exercises and practical training session, which I really enjoy.
-I got to put all my training into practise on one of my first shifts when we received an emergency call about an incident.
+I got to put all my training into practice on one of my first shifts when we received an emergency call about an incident.

 It is physically demanding so you need to take responsibility for developing your own fitness levels.

-There’s more to this job than extinguishing fires; we get called to medical incidents around the Airport, constant training as well as safeguarding to help enforce fire safety standards.
+There’s also more to this job than extinguishing fires; we get called to medical incidents around the airport, constant training as well as safeguarding to help enforce fire safety standards.
 Our daily tasks involve undertaking routine inspection of all emergency equipment so that it is in a constant state of readiness, which includes cleaning and testing that it is fit for use.